-For finance leases, net investments in finance leases are recognized as lease receivables.
-Lease payments receivable are categorized into amounts equivalent to the principal and interest of lease receivables, and the effective interest method is used to calculate the amount equivalent to the interest of each lease payment receivable.
-The amount equivalent to the interest of each lease payment receivable is presented in Interest income.
-Further, if the main purpose of a finance lease is the sale of goods and the finance leases has been implemented in accordance with sales policies, the lower of the fair value of the assets subject to leases or minimum lease payments receivable discounted at the market rate of interest is recognized as profit, and the purchase price of the assets subject to leases is recognized in cost of sales.
+For finance leases, net investments in the leases are recognized as lease receivables.
+Lease payments receivable are allocated to finance income and lease receivables based on the effective interest method with finance income presented in "Interest income" in the Consolidated Statement of Comprehensive Income.
+Further, if the main purpose of the finance lease is the sale of goods and the finance lease has been implemented in accordance with sales policies, the lower of the fair value of the assets subject to leases or minimum lease payments receivable discounted at the market rate of interest is recognized as profit in the Consolidated Statement of Comprehensive Income, and the purchase price of the assets subject to leases is recognized as cost of sales in the Consolidated Statement of Comprehensive Income.